nkabrown/bundle/git.md

 `.git` file extension is appended to repository names when the repo is a bare repository (does not have a working directory, commits should be pushed to a bare repo but not commited in the repo).

 Search for a specific word in git commit messages `git log --all --grep="Carnegie"`.

+Don't forget to run `git help -g` to see a list of interesting guides including some tutorials.